pcardotatgit/python_challenges/level-2/challenge-2a/readme.md

 In column[0] display the title and in column[1] display the image corresponding to the URL ( an hot link )

+Allocated Time : 4 hours if you are beginners.
+60 minutes for those of you who already know how to do that